-The day set by the company when the money is supposed to be credited to the shareholders’ account is the payment date for dividends.
+The dividend payment date is the day set by the company when the money is supposed to be credited to the shareholders’ account.

 There are many reasons as to which a company pays dividends to shareholders.
 The interpretations, however, are subject to different implications and investors.

-- There is a sentiment of trust attached to both ends of paying and receiving dividends.
+- A sentiment of trust is attached to both ends of paying and receiving dividends.
 Dividends by a company can be taken as a token of appreciation for shareholders to invest in the company, depicting trust on their part.
 This event also put the company in a positive light to honor investors’ trust.
-In many countries, dividends are treated as tax-free income due to which shareholders’ are known to prefer dividends as short-term gains.
+In many countries, dividends are treated as tax-free income, due to which shareholders are known to prefer dividends as short-term gains.

-- It’s an obvious interpretation, that a company with dividends of high value can be valued at making good profits with overall good performance.
-However, this may also reflect that the company may have a lack of better projects that will generate increased returns in the future.
-This may explain why the company is handing cash to shareholders instead of investing in their own growth and development.
+- It’s an obvious interpretation that a company with dividends of high value can be valued at making good profits with overall good performance.
+However, this may also reflect that the company may lack better projects that will generate increased returns in the future.
+This may explain why the company is handing cash to shareholders instead of investing in its growth and development.

 - In an opposing light, a reduction in the value of the dividend of a company with a stellar track record of dividend payment can have the first impression of trouble with the company.
-Yet, it can very easily mean that the company is simply investing in their own future with possible projects capable of generating higher revenue and promising growth.
-The decision depends entirely on the company’s management given their plans for investments, financials, and operations.
+Yet, it can very easily mean that the company is simply investing in its future with possible projects capable of generating higher revenue and promising growth.
+The decision depends entirely on the company’s management given their investments, financials, and operations plans.
 Such a vision also contributes to shareholder’s profit in the long run.

-In very simple terms, the reason why ex-date falls before the record date is the way trading stocks are settled.
-When a trade takes place, the record of that particular trade is not settled for one business day thus it doesn’t show on the record if the stock is bought on or after the ex-dividend date.
+In straightforward terms, the ex-date falls before the record date because of how trading stocks are settled.
+When a trade takes place, the record of that particular trade is not settled for one business day; thus it doesn’t show on the record if the stock is bought on or after the ex-dividend date.

-If a shareholder’s investment strategy is inclined towards the income, the ex-date really will play a crucial role in planning the trading entries.
+If a shareholder’s investment strategy is inclined towards income, the ex-date will be crucial in planning the trading entries.

 There is no doubt that the ex-dividend does play a significant role in the price of the stock due to its very definition.
 But a market is impressionable to many factors besides the ex-date.

-In many cases, when a stock is considered undervalued, it is normal to find the stock price to be a bid up even if it’s on the ex-dividend date.
-Similarly, if the stock has a bitter taste to the investor, it would sell more than general compared to just a drop because of ex-dividend.
+When a stock is considered undervalued, it is customary to find the stock price to be a bid up, even if it’s on the ex-dividend date.
+Similarly, if the stock tastes bitter to the investor, it would sell more than generally compared to just a drop because of ex-dividend.